mourner/robust-predicates/README.md

 # robust-predicates

-Fast adaptive robust predicates for computational geometry in JavaScript.
-A fast, modern JS port of [Jonathan R Shewchuk's C code](https://www.cs.cmu.edu/~quake/robust.html), which has been an industry standard since 1996.
+Fast robust predicates for computational geometry in JavaScript.
+A modern port of [Jonathan R Shewchuk's C code](https://www.cs.cmu.edu/~quake/robust.html), which has been an industry standard since 1996.
+Uses code generation to produce highly efficient JavaScript code.
 A work in progress:

 - [x] `orient2d`
 - [ ] `orient3d`